Avinash372/Custom-HTTP-Library/README.md

-# Custom-HTTP-Library
+# Custom-HTTP-Library(using AJAX WITH CALLBACKs)

-in this i have used fake API Which is *jsonplaceholder.typicode.com*
+in this i have used fake API Which is _jsonplaceholder.typicode.com_